2014–15 UMKC Kangaroos men's basketball team

 The 2014–15 UMKC Kangaroos men's basketball team represented the University of Missouri–Kansas City during the 2014–15 NCAA Division I men's basketball season.
-The Kangaroos were led by second year head coach Kareem Richardson.
-They played their home games at the Municipal Auditorium and were members of the Western Athletic Conference.
+The Kangaroos, led by second year head coach Kareem Richardson, played their home games off-campus at Municipal Auditorium in Kansas City, Missouri as a member of the Western Athletic Conference (WAC).

 They finished the season 14–19, 8–6 in WAC play to finish in a tie for second place.
-They advanced to the semifinals of the WAC tournament where they lost to Seattle.
+They were victorious over the University of Texas–Pan American in the WAC tournament quarterfinal but were defeated by the University of Seattle in the semifinal.

 Previous season

-The Kangaroos finished the season 10–20, 7–9 in WAC play to finish in a tie for fifth place.
-They lost in the quarterfinals of the WAC tournament to Idaho.
+The Kangaroos finished the 2013–14 season with a record of 10–20 overall, 7–9 in the WAC to finish in a tie for fifth place.